NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     therefore for the similar conditions (date, time, weather etc.) the target value might be different.
     On the other hand during winter these model are precise as the demand is mostly driven by the outdoor temperature.

+**The sample of data used for estimation is large enough.**
+    When the sample size is small, the actual performance calculated on the sample is not reliable as it is a subject of random sampling effects (sampling error).
+Read more about it :ref:`here <estimation_of_standard_error>`.

 -------------------------------------------------------------
 Other Approaches to Estimate Performance of Regression Models
 -------------------------------------------------------------

+When it comes to estimating performance of classification models we believe that CBPE is the best one can do.
+It can still be improved (by better probability calibration etc.) which is on our radar, but in general the theory behind the approach is solid.
+We wanted to use the same for estimation of performance of regression models but it cannot be used directly.
 Unlike classification models, most regression models do not inherently provide information about confidence of the prediction.
 They just return a point prediction.
 If probability distribution was given together with point prediction, the expected error for regression models could be calculated with CBPE approach.
-We would then have a point prediction y_pred and a probability distribution P(y|X).
+We would then have a point prediction :math:`\hat{y}` and a probability distribution :math:`P(y|X)`.
 We could subtract one from another and have a probability distribution of an error.
 We could then modify it (e.g. by calculating absolute or squared error) and calculate the expected value.
 Averaging over all observations in a chunk we could then estimate metrics like MAE, MSE etc.
 Assuming that only a handful of users will have regression models that return point predictions together with probability distributions in production, we have tried to train :term:`nanny models` that will use the same features and predict the same target but with associated probability distribution/prediction intervals.
 Here are the approaches we have evaluated.
+If you think we have missed something - let us know!

 Bayesian approaches
 ===================

-When probability distributions are mentioned Bayesian approaches are the first thing that come to one's mind.
+When probabilistic predictions are mentioned Bayesian approaches are the first thing that come to one's mind.
 We have explored various approaches but none of them proved to be good enough.
-The main issues arise from the fact that in Bayesian approaches one needs to set prior for the noise distribution (i.e. for P(y|X) and explicitly define the relationship of noise and model inputs.
+The main issues arise from the fact that in Bayesian approaches one needs to set prior for the noise distribution (i.e. for :math:`P(y|X)`) and explicitly define the relationship of noise and model inputs.
-These could be set to something simple: for example that the P(y|X) is normal with standard deviation being a linear combination of inputs.
+These could be set to something simple: for example that the :math:`P(y|X)` is normal with standard deviation being a linear combination of input features.
 Based on our experience and dataset we have seen and tested - this is not true for most of the cases.
-Other approaches would be more flexible - for example assumption that P(y|X) is a mixture of Gaussians and that the relationship between parameters of the mixture and input features are more complex than linear (e.g. higher order polynomials with interactions).
+Other approaches would be more flexible - for example assumption that :math:`P(y|X)` is a mixture of Gaussians and that the relationship between parameters of the mixture and input features are more complex than linear (e.g. higher order polynomials with interactions).
 This on the other hand was hard to implement correctly, had issues with convergence and even if it worked it would take a lot of data and time to provide reliable results.
 For these reasons we have suspended our research with Bayesian approaches.
-If you think we have missed something - let us know by creating an issue on github or join our community and share your knowledge!

 Conformalized Quantile Regression